Higher Education Emergency Grant (CARES, HEERF II and HEERF III)

 - An acknowledgement that the institution signed and returned to the Department the Certification and Agreement and the assurance that the institution has used, or intends to use, no less than 50 percent of the funds received under Section 18004(a)(1) of the CARES Act to provide Emergency Financial Aid Grants to students.

 The University of Illinois at Urbana-Champaign signed and submitted the Funding Certification and Agreement with the U.S. Department of Education on April 15, 2020.
 The University agrees to use these funds to provide emergency financial aid grants to students.
+A supplemental GAN was received from the US Department of Education on February 26, 2021 that included the HEERF II funds.

 - The total amount of funds that the institution will receive or has received from the Department pursuant to the institution’s Certification and Agreement [for] Emergency Financial Aid Grants to Student.